-Bhaktapur is also known as Khwopo and Bhadgaun in the local Newari tongue is the earliest settlement area of the Newari community.
-It was the first Newari kingdom of Kathmandu valley among the three kingdoms (the other two being the Kathmandu Kingdom and Patan or the Lalitpur Kingdom) and was the capital city of Nepal from 12th to 15th century AD; and was the largest and richest kingdom as well, before the separation of Kathmandu and Patan kingdom.
+Bhaktapur also known as Khwopa and Bhadgaun in the local Newari tongue is the earliest settlement area of the Newari community.
+It was the first Newari kingdom of Kathmandu Valley among the three kingdoms (the other two being the Kathmandu Kingdom and Patan or the Lalitpur Kingdom).

-Bhaktapur is famously known as the 'city of devotees', where hundreds of temples, Bahis, Vihars, Lonha Hiti, Ponds, Pati, Matth Gumbas, Sattal, Monastery do exist till to date, handed down from generations to generations.
+Bhaktapur is famously known as the 'city of devotees', where hundreds of temples, Bahis, Vihars, Lonha Hiti, Ponds, Pati, Matth Gumbas, Sattal, and Monastery do exist to date, handed down from generation to generation.

-Bhaktapur now a district in itself is very famous for its unique architecture and people's participation in preserving their culture and custom.
-It is untouched by modernism, so for travellers, every step will remind them of the golden era of Nepali history as it will be a Bhaktapur walking tour from nook to corner.
+Bhaktapur now a district in itself is very famous for its unique architecture and people's participation in preserving their culture and customs is always praiseworthy.
+It is untouched by modernism, so for travelers, every step will remind them of the golden era of Nepali history as this will be a Bhaktapur walking tour from nook to corner.

-Among the three main kingdoms of Kathmandu valley, Bhaktapur is unique in itself covering an area of 6.88sq. km with almost 100 thousand settlements lies at an altitude of 1401m/4596ft above the sea level.
+Among the three main kingdoms of Kathmandu Valley, Bhaktapur is unique in itself covering an area of 6.88 sq. km with almost 100 thousand settlements lying at an altitude of 1401m/4596ft above sea level.

-Filled with colours of antiqueness, the Bhaktapur Durbar Square is a place to visit the Royal Palaces, Golden Gate, 55 Window Palace, Pujari Matth, 5 Storey Temple, Taleju Temple, Pashupatinath Temple with erotic carvings, Char Dham Temples, Tilmadhav Narayan Temple, Royal Bath, etc, old building joining together and small alleys to pass by will take us to the world of fantasy, from Bhaktapur Durbar Square to Pottery Square to Natapola Square to Duttatraya Square visiting all the four squares of the Bhaktapur city will broaden our view about Nepal and its people.
+Filled with colors of antiqueness, the Bhaktapur Durbar Square is a place to visit the Royal Palaces, Golden Gate, 55 Window Palace, Pujari Matth, 5 Storey Temple, Taleju Temple, Pashupatinath Temple with erotic carvings, Char Dham Temples, Tilmadhav Narayan Temple, Royal Bath, etc.

-All mixed together makes Bhaktapur the Island of Integrity, with different religious practices and people living together.
-Visiting Bhaktapur will take us to historical palaces, temples, museums,s and many more.
-Moreover, in Hanuman Ghat one can see open cremation going on, the city is self-sufficient with all their needs, so the rulers and people during the ancient time had the concept of building all the necessary structure needed for the kingdom and its people.
+Moreover, in Hanuman Ghat one can see open cremation going on, the city is self-sufficient with all its needs.
+So the rulers and people during the ancient time had the concept of building all the necessary structures needed for the people.

-Bhaktapur City Tour includes two historical sites of the Bhaktapur which includes Bhaktapur Durbar Square and Changunarayan temple an important temple dedicated to Lord Vishnu/ Bishnu dates back to the 3rd century AD.
+Bhaktapur City Tour includes two historical sites of the Bhaktapur which are Bhaktapur Durbar Square and Changunarayan temple an important temple dedicated to Lord Vishnu/ Bishnu that dates back to the 3rd century AD.